 The team of licensed psychologists and mental health counselors at the Counseling Center are well prepared to help you make the most of your educational experience.
 All services are provided at no charge for students who are attending classes.

 The PLU Counseling Center is located on the third floor of the Loren and MaryAnn Anderson University Center.
-During the academic year, the center is open Monday through Friday 8:00 am to 5:00 pm, closed daily from 12:00 noon to 1:00 pm for lunch.
-Contact: 253-535-7206 or councen@plu.edu
+Contact: 253-535-7206 or counseling@plu.edu.

 Student Health Services